Home » The Art of Creativity » What You Can Learn from Still Life Photography

 Making Still Life Imagery Interesting

-Still life imagery is much the same as product photography, but with a more artistic goal in mind.
+Still-life imagery is much like product photography, but with a more artistic goal in mind.
 Because this genre is meant to help you explore your creative freedom with more mundane objects, you're free to use almost anything imaginable to create a scene or make the image more meaningful.
 Smoke, water droplets, colored lighting — these are all examples of tools that can help you turn an everyday subject into something unusual.